priyal-agrawal/Tech_Challenges/Challenge 1/Step1_Create_Virtual_Network_and_Subnet.md

 4: ARM

-In this challenge I will be creating Virtal natwork using Azure portal and Powershell to showcase my proficiency.
+In this challenge, I will be creating a Virtual network using Azure portal and Powershell to showcase my proficiency.

-## Creating Virtal Network and subnet : Portal
+## Creating Virtual Network and subnet: Portal
 ### Prerequisites
 An Azure account with an active subscription.
 ### Sign in to Azure